Updated: Nov 21, 2022

 What are boundaries?
 What are some examples of boundaries?

 So what exactly are boundaries anyway?
-I like to say that boundaries are behaviors that you will or will not allow in your relationships.
+I like to say that boundaries are behaviors that you will or will not accept in your relationships.
+In other words, boundaries are a guide for those that you are in relationship with to be able to treat you the way you would like to be treated.
 This applies to family relationships, work relationships, romantic, platonic and even with strangers.
 Of course, your boundaries will not be the same across each type of relationship, and that’s ok.
 It’s even encouraged.
 You might feel totally comfortable holding your partner’s hand in public, but not so much your boss- That's a boundary.

-Not all boundaries have to be said out loud.
+Not all boundaries need to be said out loud to another person.
 Using the above example, I would also imagine that your boss would not be comfortable holding your hand in public either, so there is a mutual understanding around the boundary due to the nature of your professional relationship.
 Some boundaries, especially within close, personal relationships, do need to be said out loud.
 That’s where it can get tricky.
 This can be difficult for a lot of us because it feels awkward.
 That’s ok.
 Life is awkward sometimes.

-This might also apply to ways in which you want to be treated by others, or if you have children,how you want them to be treated by others.
+This also applies to ways in which you want to be treated by others, or if you have children, how you want them to be treated by others.
 An example of this type of boundary that can apply to family time is giving the child a choice of whether or not they want to hug a family member.
 As a parent, you can tell your family that they should ask your child for a hug before just going in for it.
 If a child does not feel comfortable with a person and does not want a hug, that should be respected.
-It teaches the child autonomy and that they don’t have to let anyone touch them if they aren’t comfortable.
+It teaches the child autonomy and that they don’t have to let anyone touch them if they aren’t comfortable (which is a great lesson in consent as well)!

-You may need to set some boundaries in your personal relationship as well.
+You may need to set some boundaries in your romantic relationship.
 An example of a boundary in a relationship is how often you want to see one another and spend time together.
-This is more of an early on boundary, and will likely change and evolve as your relationship grows.
+This can be decided early on in the relationship, and will likely change and evolve as your relationship grows.
 In the beginning, maybe you only have time to spend one night a week with them, but they are hitting you up trying to see you everyday- that’s a boundary that you need to set.
 Especially if you are interested in this person and want to continue seeing them- tell them that.
 This might sound something like “I enjoy seeing you and spending time together, but right now I only have enough time in my schedule to see you once a week.”
 Awkward?
 Maybe.
 Important and simple?
 Totally.

 So, what are some specific types of boundaries?